Thirteen Unsafe Buildings: A Community-Led Look at Nigeria's Public School Infrastructure Gap

 Nigeria's public school infrastructure will not be fixed by foundations.
 It will be fixed by sustained public investment, accountable local governance, and a policy environment that treats school buildings as essential infrastructure.

-That distinction is important to state clearly, because the risk in campaigns of this kind is that they make progress in ways that relieve pressure on the systems that are actually responsible.
+That distinction is important to state clearly.
+The risk in campaigns like this is that they make progress in ways that relieve pressure on the systems that are actually responsible.
 We do not want to be that.
 We want to be a reference point for what responsible, documented, community-partnered intervention can produce, and an argument for why it should be standard, not exceptional.

 The assessment phase is now underway.
 Each of the 14 nominations will be reviewed against six published criteria: infrastructure condition, safety risk, access to water and sanitation, enrollment and impact potential, community ownership, and replicability.
 Shortlisted schools may undergo site verification.
 One will be selected.

 Whatever school is chosen, the communities that were not chosen will still have the same schools they nominated.
 This is not something we can resolve within this campaign.
-It is something we intend to keep visible, because the nominations are not just a selection pool.
+It is something we intend to keep visible.
+The nominations are not just a selection pool.
 They are a record.
 Thirteen unsafe buildings.
 Eleven schools without electricity.
 Nine without clean water.
 These are documented conditions that exist independently of whether GAMSU selects the schools they belong to.

 Federal Ministry of Education, Nigeria.
 Nigeria Education Roadmap 2024–2027.